mei-li/notes/codemotion.md

-# Predicting te Future of Web develpoment
+# Predicting the Future of Web develpoment

 by Richard Feldman, author of Elm in Action